bbauska/JS-svg/README.md

 of the two values.
 This will ensure a square (or 1:1) aspect ratio.
 The ternary operator that we covered in the previous chapter is particularly useful for these kinds of checks.
-Include it as follows in the template to initialize the svgSize variable:
+Include it as follows in the template to initialize the svgSize variable:</p>

 <pre>
 // <i>Viewport size (1:1 aspect ratio).</i>
 const svgSize = window.innerWidth > window.innerHeight ? window.innerHeight : window.innerWidth;
 </pre>

-The viewBox is another important top-level SVG attribute.
-It is related to the viewport but has more powerful (and more complex) capabilities.
+<p>The viewBox is another important top-level SVG attribute.
+It is related
+to the viewport but has more powerful (and more complex) capabilities.
-The viewBox allows us to define the position and dimensions of our viewport in user space.
+The viewBox allows us to define the position and dimensions of our viewport in user space.</p>

-What does this mean exactly?
-Well, you can think of user space as unitless, or unit-independent, space.
+<p>What does this mean exactly?
+Well, you can think of user space as
+unitless, or unit-independent, space.
 A value of 100 might refer to pixels, millimeters, meters, or any other unit.
 It will default to pixels, but the point of the viewBox is that it can free us from thinking in absolute units.
-We can work with our own internal coordinate system without worrying about the actual dimensions of the device used to render the SVG.
+We can work with our own internal coordinate system without worrying about the actual dimensions of the device used to render the SVG.</p>

-Personally, I like working with a width and height of 1000, as I find it intuitive to divide up a canvas that way.
-Those 1000 units could later be squeezed into a square 500px wide, or splashed across a billboard the size of a bus.
+<p>Personally, I like working with a width and height of 1000, as I find it
+intuitive to divide up a canvas that way.
+Those 1000 units could later be squeezed into a square 500px wide, or splashed across a billboard the size of a bus.</p>

-The first two values of the viewBox define its starting coordinates (known as min-x and min-y), and the second two define the width and height.
-We'll keep things simple by defining the viewBox as 0 0 1000 1000.
+<p>The first two values of the viewBox define its starting coordinates
+(known as min-x and min-y), and the second two define the width and height.
+We'll keep things simple by defining the viewBox as 0 0 1000 1000.</p>

-If the viewport and viewBox don't share the same aspect (i.e., width to height) ratio, the preserveAspectRatio attribute can be used to specify how the browser should display the SVG.
+<p>If the viewport and viewBox don't share the same aspect (i.e., width to
+height) ratio, the preserveAspectRatio attribute can be used to specify how the browser should display the SVG.
 This can get complex quite quickly, which is why I've already ensured our viewport and viewBox will share the same 1:1 (i.e., square) aspect ratio.
-For now, just be aware the preserveAspectRatio attribute exists, should you wish to facilitate more elaborate setups in future.
+For now, just be aware the preserveAspectRatio attribute exists, should you wish to facilitate more elaborate setups in future.</p>

 Sometimes to best understand how something works, you need to visually interact with it.
 With that in mind, I built a little CodePen sketch (or